jrcpulliam/notebook/qbd.md

 ## Johnson distributions

-In my understanding, a deviate $$x$$ from a [Johnson distribution](https://en.wikipedia.org/wiki/Johnson%27s_SU-distribution) is obtained by transforming a deviate $$z$$ from a normal distribution.
+A deviate $$x$$ from a [Johnson distribution](https://en.wikipedia.org/wiki/Johnson%27s_SU-distribution) is obtained by transforming a deviate $$z$$ from a normal distribution.

-I've been struggling with the best way to parameterize this idea.
-Part of the reason is that I want to put the non-trivial scaling step inside the sinh transformation for numerical stability.
+I changed the parameterization somewhat, partly because I want to put the non-trivial scaling step inside the sinh transformation for numerical stability.

-Right now, I'm using:
+I am using:

 * $$z = z_0+\mu$$
 * $$j_0 = \sinh(s z)/s$$